Before you apply for employer accreditation

 Find your BIC — Business Industry Classification Code

-Gather documents and evidence
+Gather financial documents and evidence

-You can upload evidence of your business’ financial position in the further evidence section of the application.
-For example, a profit and loss statements that cover the last 24 months.
+You can upload evidence of to show your business is viable and genuinely operating in the further evidence section of the application.

 Additional declaration for employees placing migrants with a controlling third party